w3c/wai-planning-and-managing/_planning-and-managing/sustain.md

 intended to access the Web as well as new assistive technologies.
 Explore new technology as it becomes commonly available and consider what changes might be necessary to support accessibility.
-For assistive technologies, consider working with advocacy organisations to identify new technologies and what changes may be necessary to support them.
+For assistive technologies, consider working with advocacy organizations to identify new technologies and what changes may be necessary to support them.

 {% include excol.html type="end" %}{% include excol.html type="start" id="" %}